Two ply or three? Double length or triple? Patterned or embossed? Recycled or virgin? Since when did toilet paper become so complicated?

 Softest recycled toilet paper

-Recycled toilet paper doesn't traditionally have a great reputation for softness or quality, but this one was the softest of all the recycled products we tested, and also received an excellent disintegration score.
+But our expert testers found that Who Gives A Crap's recycled rolls were one of the softest of all the recycled products we tested, and also received an excellent disintegration score.

 A pain in the bum: the worst toilet paper

 The Coles product scored a scratchy 55% for softness, and none of them fared well in the puncture test – which is less than ideal!
 Toilet paper that punctures easily can let you down mid-wipe, and having your finger burst through the paper pretty much defeats the purpose of using toilet paper altogether.

 The age-old question: over or under?

 We have a conclusive answer to the controversial question of whether to hang your toilet paper over or under the roll.
 At risk of permanently losing members, we're here to answer it once and for all: over is the correct method.

 Perforated toilet paper was invented in 1871 by Seth Wheeler.
 He subsequently re-patented his invention in roll form in 1891.